 The count is used to indicate how many batches of collection sets (one at every interval) were sent to the persistence layer.
-The timers show how much time was spent generating the batch, and sending the batch to the persistence layer.
+The timers show how much time was spent generating the batch,

 Chapter 7.
 Thresholding

 Thresholding allows you to define limits against network performance metrics of a managed entity to trigger an event when a value goes above or below the specified limit.